-June is Cataract Awareness Month.
-To get started, let’s answer the question: What is a cataract?
+What are cataracts?
 The simplest explanation is the lens of the eye is no longer clear.
 The lens is the clear part of the eye that helps to focus light into the eye that then signals the brain to “see” images.
 The lens must be clear to visualize a sharp image.
 With age, the lens becomes increasingly cloudy, causing blurry vision, impaired night vision and a general inability to see clearly.
 More poetically speaking, cataract is actually Latin for “waterfall.”
 However, if it is happening to your vision, you may not necessarily appreciate the symbolism.

 - Cataracts aren’t painful, nor do they make your eyes red or teary.
-A cataract simply impacts the clarity and contrast in your vision.
+It simply impacts the clarity and contrast in your vision.
 Any changes in vision should be brought to the attention of both your primary and eye doctors.

 - According to the National Eye Institute, from 2000 to 2010, the number of cases in U.S. adults over the age of 40 rose by 20 percent, from 20.5 million to 24.4 million.
 In 2013, Prevent Blindness America reported 24 million cases of cataracts in U.S. adults over the age of 40.

 - Cataracts are more likely to occur among women recent reports show 61 percent of Americans with cataracts were women; 39 percent were men.